-Since moving to Sidney, BC from Calgary, Alberta 7 years ago, I have learned to accept that rats are here to stay, so I best get used to them.
+When I first moved to Vancouver Island years ago, I learned to accept that rats were part of the deal, so I best get used to them.
 And for the most part, I had learned to accept them…at least when it came to them living under my sun room and in my sheds.

 “If rat shows up, it means…take an inventory of the material goods you have and recycle or throw out what is no longer purposeful.”

-Then Patrick gave me homework
+Then Patrick gave me some homework

-As you may know, rats themselves aren’t just a problem – so is what they leave behind.
+As you may know, rats themselves aren’t just a problem…so is what they leave behind.
 Rats can transmit the viral disease, Hantavirus Pulmonary Syndrome.
 This disease can be spread by inhaling dust that is contaminated with rat urine or droppings as well as direct contact with the feces or urine.

 My homework was to go THROUGH those boxes and get rid of as much as I could.

 So that is exactly what I did.
 Many of those boxes hadn’t been opened since I had moved in 7 years earlier.
 There had been no space upstairs to put more stuff, so I saw no reason to open the boxes.

 I also knew – hoped, with all my heart – that I would be moving from that home sooner rather than later….so getting rid of as much extra stuff as possible, in preparation for that, was probably not a bad idea.

 Little did I know what tremendous opportunity was waiting, just around the corner.

 Decluttering, I have discovered, is a process.An item we might feel the need to hold on to at one point in our lives, can become something we are more than ready to toss the next time we see the damn thing.
 Click To Tweet